AEi Systems

 AEi Systems is a space and power electronics engineering firm based in the United States that concentrates on circuit, systems and design analysis.

-AEi Systems is the world leader in Worst Case Circuit Analysis (WCCA) of critical space-bound circuitry, boards and components, including power supplies and power systems.
+AEi Systems specialises in Worst case circuit analysis (WCCA) of critical space-bound circuitry, boards and components, including power supplies and power systems.
 Such specialized analysis often informs changes and updates to designs that have previously been deemed flight-ready.